Towards Consistent and Efficient Dataset Distillation via Diffusion-Driven Selection: Conclusion

 \section{Conclusion}

 We propose a novel approach that operates orthogonally to existing diffusion-based generative dataset distillation methods, addressing the challenge of distribution mismatch between pre-trained diffusion models and target datasets.
 Through a two-stage framework, our method achieves a highly efficient, unrestricted one-step distillation process, eliminating the need for repeated distillations under varied settings.
 Extensive experiments demonstrate that our method significantly improves performance on large-scale datasets and deeper models, while achieving competitive results on low-resolution datasets.
-Additionally, our work provides a fresh perspective on leveraging diffusion models for dataset distillation.
+Additionally, our work provides a fresh perspective on leveraging diffusion models for dataset distillation. \paragraph{\textbf{Acknowlegement.} }This work is supported in part by the National Science and Technology Major Project under grant 2025ZD1601000, National Natural Science Foundation of China under grant 62301189, 62576122,62571298, Guangdong Basic and Applied Basic Research Foundation under grant 2026A1515011139.